-Like MFF2 UICC (chip SIM), eSIM can be soldered onto the circuit board, making it a perfect option for devices that are located outdoors (corrosion) or are in constant motion (shocks).
-However, eUICC can come in a form of standard SIM card as well.
+Like MFF2 UICC (chip SIM), eSIM can be soldered onto the circuit board, making it a perfect option for devices that are located outdoors (MFF2 chip CIMs can be sealed from moisture and corrosion) or are in constant motion (shocks).
+However, eUICC can come in a form of a standard SIM card as well.

-What makes eSIM different from its predecessors is the new standard that it follows.
-It makes mobile carrier switching easy, wherever the device will end up at. eSIM carrier profiles can be managed remotely over the air (OTA), meaning that the SIM never needs to be removed or replaced.
-Therefore, the solution can be deployed once in the device and modified remotely for up to 20 years without any compromise on security.
+What makes eSIM different from its predecessors is the new standard it follows.
+It makes mobile carrier switching easy, wherever the device ends up being at. eSIM carrier profiles can be managed remotely over the air (OTA), meaning that the SIM never needs to be removed or replaced.
+Therefore, the solution can be deployed once and modified remotely for up to 20 years without any compromise on security.

 Which sectors are benefiting from eUICC?